 As more and more soon-to-be VR users consider the hardware necessary to really enjoy an HTC Vive or Oculus Rift, we find ourselves frequently being asked if it's better to buy a computer that is VR-ready or build something yourself.
 It's an easy question to answer, especially if you're already using VR with a capable PC, but that doesn't mean everyone's answer is the same.

-It's clear we need more than one perspective here, and to do that we've assembled a brief roundtable from the Mobile Nations staff that have recently either built or bought a PC.
+It's clear we need more than one perspective here, and to do that we've assembled a brief roundtable from our staff that have recently either built or bought a PC.